What is an Electromechanical Engineering Technologist?

-Career Description Assist electromechanical engineers in such activities as computer-based process control, instrumentation, or machine design.
+Position Description Assist electromechanical engineers in such activities as computer-based process control, instrumentation, or machine design.
 May prepare layouts of machinery or equipment, plan the flow of work, conduct statistical studies, or analyze production costs.

-Daily Life Of an Electromechanical Engineering Technologist
+Life As an Electromechanical Engineering Technologist

 - Specify, coordinate, or conduct quality-control or quality-assurance programs and procedures.